chmlee/ream-doc/content/toolchain/home.md

 - [reamparser.js](https://github.com/chmlee/reamparser.js):
 REAM parser written in JavaScript.
-This is the current default parser for REAM Editor, but will be replaced by ream-core.
+This is the default parser for REAM Editor, but will be replaced by ream-core.

 - [ream-core](https://github.com/chmlee/ream-core):
 REAM compiler written in Rust.